NovaSheets/NovaSheets/docs/syntax.md

 NovaSheets variables are created by starting a line in the front matter with `@var `.
 Anything after that space will be the name of the variable.
 For example, `@var test` creates a new variable called "test".
 Variables can have any name; the only limitations are that using parentheses may not work correctly due to how NovaSheets are parsed. `myvar`, `my_var`, `my var`, and `my♦var!` are all valid variable names.

-Variables can have up to 10 arguments attached to them.
+Variables can have up to 10 arguments attached to them (*added in 0.2.0*).
 Arguments are declared in the front matter by appending a pipe (`|`) followed by the argument name.
 For example, `@var border | type` declares a variable named `border` with an argument named `type`.
 By default, there is a maximum of 10 arguments per variable; this can be changed by modifying [parser constants](#parser-constants).

 Each variable houses the lines below it as its contents, all the way up until another variable declaration.
 The contents of each variable can be anything at all; the content is just substituted in to the CSS content by a simple replacement.
 Arguments are referenced similar to variables but using square brackets instead of parentheses (`$[ ]`); for example, `2px $[type]` references declared argument `type`.
 Valid contents of a variable include `text-align: left`, `$(previous-variable) center`, `$[width] $[height]`, and `rgb(128, 64, 255)`.